Rami24t/Periodic-Table-Database/README.md

 # fCC Relational Database Certification |  Periodic Table Database Project
- For this project, I needed to fix and develop a PostgreSQL periodic table database and then create a bash script program that retrieves information from the database based on a user-provided argument.
+ For this project, I needed to fix and develop a PostgreSQL periodic table database and then create a bash script program that retrieves information from the database based on a cli user-provided argument.

 ## Completed User Stories and Followed Instructions